niplav/site/toy_ai_takeoff_model.md

 In the model, there are three possible ways of an AI improving its
 intelligence:

 * By working and investing a part of the money to buy more hardware (e.g. by a cloud provider).
-This should growth roughly exponentially, at a similar speed to the [Gross World Product](https://en.wikipedia.org/wiki/Gross_world_product#Recent_growth)
+This should grow roughly exponentially, at a similar speed to the [Gross World Product](https://en.wikipedia.org/wiki/Gross_world_product#Recent_growth) (although the model does not consider wall-clock time)
 * By performing a very simple [hill-climbing](https://en.wikipedia.org/wiki/Hill_climbing) algorithm in the space of possible optimization algorithms, such as rewriting parts of its source code in [assembly language](https://en.wikipedia.org/wiki/Assembly_language) or making trivial small performance improvements
 * By [brute-force searching](https://en.wikipedia.org/wiki/Brute-force_search) the space of possible optimization algorithms, possibly in the vincinity of the current algorithm